-Childhood overweight and obesity are recognized as major medical and public health problems associated with serious medical complications over the life course, including conditions such as type 2 diabetes, metabolic syndrome, and hypertension (Speiser, et al., 2005).
-As a result, early screening and identification of weight status in children is critical for both prevention and treatment of childhood overweight and obesity.
+Childhood overweight and obesity are recognized as major medical and public health problems associated with serious medical complications over the life course, including conditions such as type 2 diabetes, metabolic syndrome, and hypertension (Speiser, Rudolf, Anhalt, et al., 2005).
+As a result, early screening and identification of weight status in children are critical for both prevention and treatment of childhood overweight and obesity.
 Primary care providers measure weight and height at yearly visits throughout childhood and calculate BMI by dividing weight by height squared.
-Overweight is defined as a BMI percentile of the 85th to 94th percentile, and obesity is defined as a BMI percentile ≥95th percentile on sex-specific age-for-growth charts (Barlow, 2007).
-Guidelines suggest that patients in the overweight category receive counseling about prevention; those who are obese are quite likely to have obesity-related health risks and should be encouraged to work on weight control practices (Barlow, 2007).
-These levels of intervention require treatment
+Overweight is defined as a BMI of the 85th to 94th percentile, and obesity is defined as a BMI ≥95th percentile (Barlow, 2007).
+Guidelines suggest that patients in the overweight category receive counseling about prevention; those who are obese are quite likely to have obesity-related health risks and should be encouraged to work on weight control practices.
+Parents are seen as key partners in helping children shape their eating and activity habits to appropriately achieve a healthy weight (Barlow, 2007).